Spotting Problems and Treatment Options

 A therapist starts by evaluating your posture, then suggesting changes to help reduce pain.
 Then they analyze how you do things, like repetitive motions at work, so they can teach you healthier ways to move.
 That includes relearning how to properly carry and lift heavy objects.
 You'll also likely be given ideas of how to lay in bed without pinching or hurting your shoulder during sleep.
 Finally they'll teach you exercises to strengthen the muscles holding your shoulders together.

 Here are a few of the more common exercises that have been shown to help.

-FLEXION: Stand straight up, with your head level and eyes looking forward.
-Hold a stick in both hands, palms down, shoulder width apart.
-Lift your arms up over your head, keep your elbows straight and stretch.
+FLEXION: Lie down with your head flat, eyes looking up, legs bent and feet flat.
+Hold a stick in both hands, palms facing each other, shoulder width apart.
+Move your arms up over your head, keep your elbows straight and stretch.
 Hold with your arms up for 5 seconds, then return to the starting position.
 Repeat 10 times.

 EXTENSION: Stand straight up, with your head level and eyes looking forward.
 Hold a stick in both hands, palms up, shoulder width apart.
 Move the stick away from your back.
 Once you reach the point where you can't move it any further away, hold for 5 seconds, then relax and return to the starting position.
 Repeat 10 times.

-EXTERNAL ROTATION: Lie flat on your back, with your upper arms resting on the floor and your elbows at your side, bent at a 90 degree angle.
+EXTERNAL ROTATION: Lie flat on your back, with your upper arms resting on the floor and the injured elbow (right arm) at your side, bent at a 90 degree angle.
 Hold a stick in both hands, palms up, shoulder width apart.
-Use the arm that is not injured to push the injured arm out away from your body.
+Use the arm that is not injured (left arm) to push the injured arm out away from your body.
 The elbow of your injured arm should stay at your side.
 Hold the stretch for 5 seconds then return to the starting position.
 Repeat 10 times.

 Scapular Range of Motion